-Bone marrow transplant is a complex and niche procedure.
+Bone marrow transplant or stem cell transplant is a complex and niche procedure.
 From the initial diagnosis to the recovery and departure it takes a long duration.
 Also, it is a daunting task to prepare to stay for a long period of time in a foreign country.
 There are many government and personal steps you will have to follow to get here.

 To make your journey easy in this traumatic period, follow these simple guidelines for reference to get bone marrow transplant in India: